Frequently Asked Questions about the Christie’s London Internship

 I am a current Postgraduate or Honours Student but will leave the University before the internship period.
 May I apply?

-Yes, current Postgraduate and Honours Students may apply, even if the internship will take place after their course is completed.
+Yes, current Postgraduate and Honours Students with enrolment from 2016 may apply, even if they completed at the end of 2016, so that this 2017 internship will take place after their course is completed.

 Can the internship get credited to my degree?